 I experienced the weirdest thing today, at least to me.
 Gardening in my own backyard, (for a change) I felt a sting on my left ankle.
 I yelled (it hurt!) and shooed away a fat bumblebee as I don’t like to harm bees.
 It rewarded me by coming back and stinging me again.
 In the same ankle!
-I was unaware the bees can sting repeatedly.
+I was unaware that bees can sting repeatedly.

 I now have two stings on each ankle!
 The small red spot at the bottom is a recovering bug bite I got at the cottage.
 My poor ankles are taking a beating…